Quick Details

 What We’ll See

-Strolling down Massachusetts Avenue, now known as Embassy Row, we’ll take in a parade of Queen Anne, Neoclassical, Baroque, and Beaux-Arts mansions, many now serving as foreign embassies.
-Highlights include the opulent Indonesian Embassy, once home to the Hope Diamond; the imposing Anderson Mansion, headquarters of the Society of the Cincinnati; and tales of residents like inventor George Westinghouse, artist Alice Pike Barney, music legend Ahmet Ertegun, and notorious governor Alexander “Boss” Shepherd.
+Strolling down Massachusetts Avenue, now known as Embassy Row, we’ll take in a parade of Queen Anne, Neoclassical, Baroque, and Beaux-Arts mansions, many now serving as embassies.
+Highlights include the opulent Indonesian Embassy, once home to the Hope Diamond; the imposing Anderson Mansion, headquarters of the Society of the Cincinnati; and stories of residents like inventor George Westinghouse, artist Alice Pike Barney, music legend Ahmet Ertegun, and notorious governor Alexander “Boss” Shepherd.

-Turning into Kalorama’s quiet streets—its name meaning “beautiful view” in Greek—we’ll stop at the Woodrow Wilson House before descending the Roman-inspired Spanish Steps and passing the whimsical “Hobbit House.”
+Turning into the quiet streets of Kalorama (“beautiful view” in Greek) we’ll stop at the Woodrow Wilson House before descending the Roman-inspired Spanish Steps and passing the whimsical Hobbit House.
 Our walk concludes at the Phillips Collection, America’s first modern art museum, set within an elegant Italianate mansion.

 From extravagant façades to tucked-away architectural gems, this tour reveals how design helped shape and flaunt power in one of DC’s most refined neighborhoods.